Home Blog Advice How to Pass a Soccer Ball: Tips for Success

 Short passes are used to maintain possession of the ball and create opportunities for teammates to move forward.

-A player should use the inside of their foot and focus on keeping their body squared and eyes on the target.
+You should use the inside of their foot and focus on keeping your body squared and eyes on the target.

 It’s important to keep the pass low and accurate to prevent the opposing team from intercepting the ball.
-Or, making it easier for a teammate to receive it as a bouncing ball is more difficult to continue the play forward.
+Or, making it easier for a teammate to receive it as a bouncing ball makes it more difficult to continue the play forward.

-When passing, a player should communicate with their teammates by calling out their name or using nonverbal cues such as pointing or eye contact.
+When passing, you should communicate with their teammates by calling out their names or using nonverbal cues such as pointing or eye contact.
 This will help the receiving player anticipate the pass and move into position to receive it.

 Long passes are used to move the ball quickly up the field and create quicker scoring opportunities.

-As youth soccer players advance in their age groups, players should consider the wind direction, field conditions, and the position of their teammates and opponents when making a longer pass.
+As youth soccer players advance in their age groups, you should consider the wind direction, field conditions, and the position of their teammates and opponents when making a longer pass.
+These are all factors that effect a longer pass.

 Through passes are used to create scoring opportunities by passing the ball through the opposing team’s defense.

-This type of pass often requires another element to a player.
-Field awareness, vision and anticipation are key components to identify opportunities to make a through pass.
+This type of pass often requires another element from a player.
+Field awareness, vision, and anticipation are key components to identify opportunities to make a through pass.

-To execute a through pass, a player should pass the ball between defenders to a teammate who is making a run towards the goal.
+To execute a through pass, you should pass the ball between defenders to a teammate who is making a run toward the goal.

-The pass should be made with enough speed and accuracy to reach the teammate before the defenders can intercept the ball.
+The pass should be made with enough speed and accuracy to reach the teammate before the defenders can get to the ball.

-When attempting a through pass, a player should consider the position of their teammates and opponents, as well as the speed and direction of the ball.
+When attempting a through pass, you should consider the position of your teammates and opponents, as well as the speed and direction of the ball.

 Why Soccer Passes Shouldn’t Bounce